MohgaSolimanEmam/FEND-second-project/README.md

-# FEND-second-project
+# Weather-Journal-App
-FEND second project: FEND second project
+this is a repository for the Weather Journal App project in the udacity FEND nanodegree